opentap/opentap/CONTRIBUTING.md

 * By submitting code as a **company/entity** you agree to the corporate contributor license agreement.

-Sign the CLA and forward it to [CLA@opentap.io](mailto:CLA@opentap.io) along with your GitLab username and your e-mail address.
+Sign the CLA and forward it to [CLA@opentap.io](mailto:CLA@opentap.io) along with your GitHub username and your e-mail address.

 > **Note:** Making minor fixes, such a correcting typos and editing non-critical information, can be accepted from anyone without a formal CLA in place.
 All other issues will require a CLA to be signed and submitted.